hydroflux/abstractor-ws/README.md

 - [ ] move "get_reception_number" around into download document--passing around 'document_number' is redundant & the document can't be downloaded unless it's on the page anyway
 - [ ] Remove anything with the "stock download" name before clicking the download button--avoid creating an issue with crash / restart
 - [ ] Update scripts with new general functions (i.e. assert_window_title)
+- [ ] Update the record function to set the reception number rather than return it

 ### Tiger To Do